A/N: One important announcement at the end!

 "I was hoping that you wouldn't turn out like me."

-Kakashi gave a sigh of relief when he saw Sakura lounging in his seat, speaking some whimsical nonsense with her advisor and right hand man.
-And what nonsense it sounded like because he had no idea what they were talking about.
+Kakashi breathed a sigh of relief when he saw Sakura lounging in his seat, speaking some whimsical nonsense with her advisor and right hand man.
+And what nonsense it sounded like because he really had no idea what they were talking about.

 "You received the invitation too!"